U.S. firms urge Washington not to rush through landmark trade deal

 "(Obama) set a very aggressive goal to try and get the TPP agreements done by the end of the year," U.S. Commerce Secretary Penny Pritzker told reporters on Sunday on the sidelines of the APEC meeting.

-Major multinationals, such as Wal-Mart (WMT.N) and FedEx (FDX.N), have, however, expressed concern that the tight deadline could make U.S. negotiators vulnerable to compromise.
+Major multinationals, like Wal-Mart (WMT.N) and FedEx (FDX.N), have however expressed concern that the tight deadline could make U.S. negotiators vulnerable to compromise.

 "For Wal-Mart, we would like to see a high-quality agreement, which is that no sectors and no products are excluded.
-That there are no compromises that leak into the process for the purpose of speed," Scott Price, chief executive of the U.S. retailer in Asia, told Reuters.
+That there are no compromises that leak into the process for the purpose of speed," Scott Price, the U.S. retailer's CEO in Asia, told Reuters.

 "If it takes more time in order to have a high quality agreement, that's what we should have."

-U.S. government officials have indicated the agreement might not eliminate all tariffs among the 12 countries, consisting of the United States, Japan, Canada, Mexico, Australia, New Zealand, Peru, Chile, Vietnam, Malaysia, Singapore and Brunei.
+U.S. government officials have indicated that the agreement might not eliminate all tariffs between the 12 countries, consisting of the United States, Japan, Canada, Mexico, Australia, New Zealand, Peru, Chile, Vietnam, Malaysia, Singapore and Brunei.

-The United States is under pressure in the talks to scrap import curbs on politically sensitive products such as sugar, dairy items, footwear and clothing.
+The United States is under pressure in the talks to eliminate import restrictions on politically sensitive products like sugar, dairy, footwear and clothing.

 In exchange, its partners would adopt new rules on digital trade and the operations of state-owned enterprises, and bolster protections for workers and the environment.

-"I don't think that President Obama not being here will delay things at all," said Alan Bollard, executive director of APEC. "(But) there is a risk that others could potentially use that as a bargaining excuse and everybody needs to be aware of that … this is a very complex negotiation."

-Washington, which has touted the deal by saying that 5,000 U.S. jobs are created for every additional $1 billion of exports, could seek to exclude some of the 11 countries to ensure an agreement was reached on time.
+Washington, which has touted the deal by saying that 5,000 U.S. jobs are created for each extra $1 billion in exports, could seek to exclude some of the 11 countries to ensure an agreement was reached on time.